Sanyal et al., COLM 2024, NeurIPS 2023 WANT

 Kaddour et al., NeurIPS 2021

-Why good advice often fails
+Why advice often fails

 How do we turn superhuman AI capabilities into human skills?